-This is one option you can easily make yourself if you're cooking at home, and spud-topped pizza will cure any and all of your carb cravings, that's for sure.
+This is one option you can easily make if you're cooking at home, and a spud-topped pizza is sure to cure any and all of your carb cravings.
 With some refrigerated dough as the base, add baby gold potatoes, bacon, cheddar cheese, jalapeños, and plenty of ranch dressing to make this pizza just like the scrumptious side dish.

 Inspiration: The Crab Rangoon Pie at Fong's Pizza in Des Moines, Iowa

 Why choose between Chinese and Italian food when you can enjoy both cuisines in one bite?
 At Fong's Pizza, pizza dough gets adorned with all of the classic crab rangoon ingredients, including cream cheese, surimi (aka fish paste), green onions, crispy wonton strips, asiago and mozzarella cheeses, and a drizzle of sweet chili sauce.
 Talk about a unique twist on a basic piece of a pizza!
-You can get creative in the kitchen when it comes to making your own variation of this pie at home, but we say this is a fun seafood slice you'll love to recreate.
+You can get creative in the kitchen when it comes to making a variation of this pie at home—this is a fun seafood slice you'll love to recreate.

 Inspiration: Tony Boloney's Tuesday-only special pie in Atlantic City, New Jersey